morganstanley/SilverKing/Quick-Start-Guide.md

 ## Building SilverKing on AWS
-Our AMI instance includes simplified build scripts for Amazon-Linux and Ubuntu.
+You may also build SilverKing on AWS using simplified build scripts for both Amazon-Linux and Ubuntu.

 ### Amazon-Linux
 ```